 The American Sports Builders Association (ASBA), the trade association for those involved in the design, construction and supply of materials for athletic facilities, and a sitting partner on the TIA Board of Directors, has announced that its annual Technical Meeting will be held December 1-5, 2017 in New Orleans, Louisiana.

-Visionaries with new, innovative products, software or services designed to grow the sport of tennis with consumers and fans can submit their pitch in the “NYC-2017 Tennis Industry Innovation Challenge."
-This unique competition will take place at the 10th Annual TIA Tennis Forum, which will be held in New York City on Aug.
-28, the first day of play at the US Open.
+Visionaries with new, innovative products, software or services designed to grow the sport and business of tennis with players, consumers and fans can submit their pitch in the “Tennis Industry Innovation Challenge—2018.”
+This unique competition will take place at the Fifth Annual TOM (Tennis Owners & Managers) Conference, which will be April 8-11 at Wild Dunes Resort in Charleston, S.C.

 SportsCouncil Silicon Valley, in cooperation with the Tennis Industry Association, hosted its first Tennis & Technology event Aug.
 28-29 at the Intercontinental New York Barclay, the official hotel of the men’s ATP Tour, during the first few days of the US Open.

 When International Tennis Federation President David Haggerty was inducted into the Tennis Industry Hall of Fame on Aug.
 28 in New York City, during the TIA’s annual Tennis Forum, the audience was treated to a short video showing some of the many tennis scene’s in Haggerty’s life and career.
 The video is available to view at TennisIndustry.org/HOF.

 Register now for the fifth annual TOM Conference, which will be April 8-11 at Wild Dunes Resort, Charleston, S.C., targeting tennis owners, managers and industry decision-makers with a focus on innovation, growth and business leadership.